Open

 To be eligible for the Canada Pension Plan Children's Benefits program, you must:

-The child must be under 18, or age 18 to 25 and in school.
+The child must be under age 18, or age 18 to 25 and in full-time or part-time attendance at a recognized school or university.

 What expenses are eligible under Canada Pension Plan Children's Benefits?